saltstack/salt/doc/topics/cloud/cloud.rst

 The script() Function
 ---------------------
-This function builds the deploy script to be used on the remote machine.
-It is likely to be moved into the ``salt.utils.cloud`` library in the near future, as it is very generic and can usually be copied wholesale from another module.
-An excellent example is in the Azure driver.
+This function used to be required by every cloud driver.
+It is no longer
+required: the deploy-script lookup is now handled centrally by ``salt.utils.cloud.bootstrap()``, which reads the ``script`` value from the profile or provider configuration and resolves it via ``salt.utils.cloud.os_script()``.
+New drivers do not need to define their own ``script()`` function.

+Existing drivers continue to ship a ``script()`` wrapper for backward compatibility.
+It is safe to copy this wrapper unchanged from another driver (for example ``salt/cloud/clouds/digitalocean.py``) when porting an older driver, but it should not be required for any new code paths.

 The destroy() Function
 ----------------------